Better After Breakup? How Anna Faris Has Nailed the Post-Split Bounce Back

 Frazer Harrison/Getty Images

 It's a sentiment Faris wholeheartedly agrees with.
-Having passed the crucial one-year mark she's fully smitten with Barrett, the kind of guy apt to whisk her off to Hawaii for Thanksgiving—a getaway that perhaps doubled as an early celebration of the 42nd birthday the actress marks today.
+Having sailed past their two-year anniversary she's fully smitten with Barrett, the kind of guy apt to whisk her off to Hawaii for Thanksgiving.
 "Anna is still very much in love with her boyfriend Michael," a source tells E!
 News.
 "She's very happy with him and how they're moving forward."

 And that's just one of the blessing she considers before any necessary mirror pep talks she might have.
 "I love love!" she exclaimed to Women's Health earlier this year.
 "Like all of us, I need a sense of human connection and intimacy.
 At the end of a workday I feel exposed and kind of raw.
 I want to be with someone I can confess to, and who can confess to me."
 But that type of partnership is only a piece of what she's got going on in her life.
 "I cherish my family, my close friends, my child," she shared, "that makes the rest of it worth it."